lcase28/pscfFieldGen/README.md

 For both the Fortran and C++/Cuda versions of PSCF, this generator will handle inputs in the Grand Canonical Ensemble (Fortran version) as well as any combination of *phi* and *mu* specified polymers (C++/Cuda version).
-Cases using explicit system composition (Canonical ensemble; *phi* specified for each species) are considered the normal case for this software.
-When molecules are specified by chemical potential (Grand Canonical; *mu* specified for more than one molecule), their contribution to the volume fraction of monomer species is calculated assuming that all Grand Canonical species are present in equal number (same number of moles).
-Reliability of this approach (particularly for mixtures with solvents or significantly uneven polymer sizes) has not yet been robustly tested, and results involving these inputs should be carefully inspected before use.
+Cases using explicit system composition (Canonical ensemble; *phi* specified for all species) are considered the normal case for this software.
+When molecules are specified by chemical potential (Grand Canonical; *mu* specified for more than one molecule), their contribution to the volume fraction of monomer species is calculated assuming that all Grand Canonical species are present in equal number (same number of moles) and share the volume fraction not granted to a canonical (*phi*-specified) species.
+For calculation of monomer volume fractions, this is analogous to treating a single, canonical "molecular complex" species (which contains one molecule of each Grand Canonical species) with sufficient *phi* to result in total volume fraction of 1.
+Reliability of this approach (particularly for mixtures with solvents or significantly uneven polymer sizes) has not yet been robustly tested, and field guesses involving these inputs should be carefully inspected before use.

 [Back to Top](#pscf-particle-phase-field-generator)